 In the evening drive to Pashupatinath Temple, a famous, sacred Hindu Temple dedicated to lord Shiva is located on the banks of the Bagmati River.
 Dating back to the 5th century.
 While the main temple interior is off limits to non-Hindus there is a lot to experience in the surrounding area.
 Legend says that whoever comes here to worship Shiva will be reborn as an animal.
 Pashupatinath is a considerable complex of temples, ashrams, with images and inscriptions dating back centuries.

 Observe an Aarati (celebration with lights) at the Bank of Bagmati River.
-The ‘Aarati’ at the banks of Bagmati River on the eastern side of the temple draws people in hordes.
+The "Aarati" at the banks of Bagmati River on the eastern side of the temple draws people in hordes.
 This evening ritual with chanting of Vedic mantras, ringing of bells, burning of incense, and lighting of oil lamps, a band singing hymns in praise of god, playing of classical instruments, keep the people spellbound throughout.

-We catch an early flight to Bhadrapur then drive (approximately 8-9 hours) on to Taplejung situated in south-eastern Nepal.
+Your Trek to Kanchenjunga starts after catching a early flight to Bhadrapur then drive (approximately 8-9 hours) on to Taplejung situated in south-eastern Nepal.
 Taplejung municipality is known for its beauty, amazing landscapes, diverse flora and fauna.
 From alpine grasslands to peaks that rise over 7000m.

 Tonight we spend at a basic Tea House.